An Assistant is a tool that checks your Sketch documents against a custom set of rules and lets you know if it spots issues or inconsistencies.

 When you ignore an issue, either for a specific layer or the entire document, that result will be hidden from the list.
 To view that result again, click on in the top-right of the window and choose Show Ignored Issues.

-When you’ve set the results window to show ignored issues, they’ll appear greyed out in the list to indicate that you’ve ignored them and they won’t be added to the count in any of the badges — either in the results window or in the toolbar.
+When you’ve set the results window to show ignored issues, they’ll appear greyed out in the list to indicate that you’ve ignored them and they won’t be added to the count in any of the badges — either in the results window or in the Toolbar.

 To stop ignoring an issue, first make sure you’ve set the results window to show ignored issues, then Control-click on the issue you’ve ignored and choose Stop Ignoring from the contextual menu.

 If you’re interested in building an Assistant — either for your team or for the wider design community — you can dive into our developer docs right now.
-If you need a little assistance, contact email@example.com and we’ll help you get started.
+If you need a little help, contact email@example.com and we’ll help you get started.